KenKundert/nestedtext/doc/comments.rst

 the body and the footer comments.
 See :meth:`Location.set_spacing` for how to attach a *spacing* dict to a particular Location, replacing the global spacing within that subtree.

+You can also set the spacing on :class:`Location` objects in the keymap directly, which allows you to specify different spacing rules for different parts of the document.

 When the load and dump happen in different processes (or are otherwise separated in time), use :func:`keymap_to_jsonable` and